P0128: Coolant Thermostat — Very Common Code

 What P0128 Means

-The engine isn't reaching its expected operating temperature within the ECM's time/mileage window.
+The engine is not reaching its expected operating temperature within the ECM's time/mileage window.
 Usually means the thermostat is stuck open.
+See our [OBD-II codes pillar](/codes/) for related cooling-system codes.

 Symptoms